laszlocph/gimlet-documentation/src/pages/docs/ci-integration.md

 Gimlet is able to perform the gitops deployment tasks centrally, as once you added the Gimlet deploy step in your CI workflow, CI passes a large chunk of metadata (called the Gimlet artifact) to the Gimlet API, so Gimlet knows everything about the commit to deploy it.

 There are two modes of operation in Gimlet's CI integration:
 - you can use it as a deploy API.
-You can keep oragnizing your CI pipelines as you desire and call Gimlet's deploy API whenever you need to perform a gitops operation.
+You can keep organizing your CI pipelines as you desire and call Gimlet's deploy API whenever you need to perform a gitops operation.
 - or you can use Gimlet as a release manager.
 This mode of operation you use CI only to build your software, then delegate deploy actions to Gimlet's policy engine.

 The default is using Gimlet as a deploy API.